Lexsek/ProcessInjectionTool/README.md

 Here I've develloped a C program doing each cases of injection.
 We will see 4 different techniques, in my C program, and also in the x86 version of it like a reverse-engineer would see my program if he had to reverse it.

+The first step on injection is to find the process you want to open and it's PID.
+TODO : code C, code x86

-Classic Injection :
+#Classic Injection :

+Classic injection is quite easy, after you found the good PID you have to:
+Open the process with OpenProcess,
+Allocate memory inside it using VirtualAllocEx,
+Write memory inside it using WriteProcessMemory, Execute the shellcode you've injected calling CreateRemoteThread.

-RunPE (Process Hollowing) :
+#RunPE (Process Hollowing) :

-Process Doppelgänging :
+#Process Doppelgänging :

-Ctrl-Inject :
+#Ctrl-Inject :